aviiee-p/Three-Phase-Grid-Connected-PV-Inverter-Control-Using-MATLAB-Simulink/README.md

 The inverter is controlled using a **dq-reference-frame current controller**, while a **Phase-Locked Loop (PLL)** provides grid synchronization.
 An **LCL filter** is used at the inverter output to attenuate switching-frequency harmonics and improve the quality of the current injected into the grid.

-The primary objectives of the system are:
+The main objectives of the system are:

 - Maximum power extraction from the PV array
 - Stable DC-link voltage regulation